robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 1. In Xcode, drag the storyboard entry point arrow from the main scene over to the list scene.
  ![images/entry-point.png](images/entry-point.png)
 2. In Eclipse/IDEA, create a run configuration if you don't have one yet, and start the app on the simulator or device.
-3. After you are done inspecting the scene in the simulator or on the device, __move the storyboard entry point arrow back to the main scene__!
+3. After you are done inspecting the scene, __move the storyboard entry point arrow back to the main scene__!

 You should see this: